kamakshibehl/HashMap/README.md

 };
 ```

-Declare a hash map with integer typed key and string type value pair
+Declare a hash map with an integer type key and string type value pair

 ```c++
 size_t tableSize = 10;